Stencyl/stencylpedia/chapter-d/native-extensions.md

 #### Android (Java) - Getting the Main Class

-If you need to refer to the “main class” or “Activity” in Android speak, call `GameActivity.getInstance()`.
+If you need to refer to the "main class" or "Activity" in Android speak, call `GameActivity.getInstance()`.

 ```
 import org.haxe.nme.GameActivity;